 The IOC implements a vast portfolio of projects spanning multiple fields: environment, tourism, development of trade, fishing, telecommunications, culture, handicraft, meteorology, development of the human resources.
 Most of the IOC projects are funded by the European Union.
 The IOC currently holds observer status at the United Nations General Assembly (UNGA) and the African Union (AU).

-Indian Ocean Rim Association for Regional Cooperation (IOR-ARC)
+Indian Ocean Rim Association (IORA)

-The six priority areas of cooperation are:
+The 6 priority areas of cooperation of the IORA are:

-· Disaster risk reduction
+(ii) Disaster risk management;

-· Trade & investment facilitation
+(iii) Trade & investment facilitation;

-· Tourism and cultural exchanges
+(vi) Tourism and cultural exchanges.

 Women’s Economic Empowerment and Blue Economy are the two cross-cutting issues.